 As mentioned in the Identify Resident Leader(s) section the first three rows are reserved for resident leaders.
 If there are only two, include the Fire Safe Sonoma staff in the third row.
 Clearly indicate the Chair of the local Firewise board or committee, as they will receive recognition materials and correspondence in the future.
-Use the last two rows for the CAL FIRE representative and local fire agency representative who assisted and reviewed the final draft.
+Use the last two rows for the local fire agency and CAL FIRE representatives who assisted and reviewed the final draft.